dotnet/docs/docs/csharp/getting-started/debugging-with-visual-studio-2017.md

 1. Select **Debug > Step Into** or press the F11 key.
 Visual Studio hightlights the statement that includes the `name` variable assignment.
 The **Autos** window shows that `name` is `null`, and the console window displays the string "What is your name?".

-1. Respond to the prompt by entering a string in the console window and pressing Enter.
+1. Respond to the prompt by entering a string in the console window and pressing **Enter**.
 The console is unresponsive, and the string you enter isn't displayed in the console window, but the [`Console.ReadLine`](xref:System.Console.ReadLine) method will nevertheless capture your input.

 1. Select **Debug > Step Into** or press the F11 key.
 Visual Studio highlights the statement that includes the `date` variable assignment.
 The **Autos** window shows the [`DateTime.Now`](xref:System.DateTime.Now) property value and the value returned by the call to the [`Console.ReadLine`](xref:System.Console.ReadLine) method.
 The console window also displays the string entered when the console prompted for input.